What is MPF and why do you need it?

 All employers, employees, and self-employed persons not exempted from the scheme contribute funds to the MPF at a fixed rate.

-If you earn less than the minimum relevant income as an employee, you do not have to contribute to the MPF.
+If an employee's relevant income is less than the minimum, you do not have to contribute to the MPF.

 However, your employer will be required to remit 5% of your income to the MPF.

-If you earn more than the maximum relevant income, you’ll also not be required to contribute to the fund but your employer needs to contribute $1500 to the fund on your behalf.
+If you earn more than the maximum relevant income levels, you'll also not be required to contribute to the fund, but your employer needs to contribute $1500 to the fund on your behalf.

-If you earn between $7,100 to $30,000 you’ll be liable to contribute 5% of your income which will be deducted from your income and remitted by your employer.
+If you earn between $7,100 and $30,000, you'll be liable to contribute 5% of your income, which will be deducted from your income and remitted by your employer.

 If you’re self-employed, you must contribute 5% of your relevant income if your income exceeds the minimum relevant income and is less than the maximum relevant income.